The State of State Regulation

 When it comes to automated calls, there is a myriad of state rules on the subject.
 There are states which ban all automated sales calls, and there are some states that define allowable circumstances and prohibited basis.
 Some states restrict what time these calls can be placed or whether they can call a cell phone.
 Then some states have no legislation addressing automated calls at all.
 (ReminderCall.com, 2015) In addition, there is no uniform single-term used across all the states for this topic.
 Some states refer to it as telemarketing, telephone solicitation, automated dialing, home solicitation and so on.
 Managing the range of terms used to describe this topic is just another reason it is complicated to manage regulations across various states.

 In 2018, South Carolina adopted and New York State announced stricter guidelines for telecommunications.
 (Gupta, 2018) For banks which have customers in these states, compliance professionals must determine how the bank can contact customers living in these different states.
-Larger banks must figure out how to program automated call models to obey and operate according to the laws in 50 different state and have the ability to adapt when the laws change.
+Larger banks must figure out how to program automated call models to obey and operate according to the laws in 50 different states and have the ability to adapt when the laws change.
 For example, in South Carolina solicitation calls or texts are not permitted before 8 am or after 9 pm (EST).
-For a bank headquarters on the west coast, they cannot call customers who live in South Carolina until 10am (MST).
-If every state has different time frame, it is important to take into account these time differences and regulations to stay in compliance.
+For a bank headquarters on the west coast, they cannot call customers who live in South Carolina until 10 am (MST).
+If every state has a different time frame, it is important to take into account these time differences and regulations to stay in compliance.

 3. Consumer Real Estate Foreclosure

 In addition to federal laws, foreclosure proceedings are additionally outlined by state legislation.
 In some states, foreclosures are always judicial; meaning the foreclosing party files a lawsuit with the court.
-In other states, the foreclosure could be either judicial or nonjudicial (which means the foreclosing party follows a set of state-specific, out-of-court procedures to foreclose on the home); in those states usually one or the other is predominately used.
+In other states, the foreclosure could be either judicial or nonjudicial (which means the foreclosing party follows a set of state-specific, out-of-court procedures to foreclose on the home); in those states usually, one or the other is predominately used.

 Is a deficiency judgment allowed?
 When a house is sold at a foreclosure sale for less than the outstanding balance, the difference between the total debt and the foreclosed sales price is called the deficiency.
 Some states let the foreclosing party file a personal judgment, or “deficiency judgment” against the borrower.
 Other states prohibit deficiency judgments under certain circumstances which vary state to state.